 I’m staring at a single CppUnit test function spanning hundreds of source lines.
-The test developer inserted visual indicators to help me pick out the eight test cases it covers:
+The test developer inserted visual indicators to help me pick out the eight test cases it covers.
+They looked like this mass of plus signs:

 Each of these cases is brief: four to eight lines of data setup, followed by a execution statement enclosed in a CPPUNIT_ASSERT.
 Of course they could be broken up into eight separate test functions, but otherwise they are reasonable.